santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 - ChatGPT can generate responses that might infringe on intellectual property rights.

 **4. Security and Data Privacy:**
-- Concerns arise around data privacy, especially concerning the consent of users whose information is used to further train the model
+- Concerns about how ChatGPT handle personal data, with implications for data privacy laws worldwide.

 **5. Impact on Work and Society:**
 - AI-driven automation, like ChatGPT, can potentially displace jobs in some sectors.